Signal Processing to Reduce Dark Noise Impact in Precision Timing: Data Sets Used for this Paper

 Since the 1/f noise mitigation tool we have developed requires exploiting measurement of the noise contribution to slope and amplitude at a given threshold, Figure 5 illustrates the critical importance of bandwidth limiting.

 We now perform a scan of the laser data set and find that the effectiveness of the mitigation tool is essentially short-circuited by the presence of high frequency noise.
 In Figure 6 we have followed essentially the same strategy as was illustrated in the model of Figure 3.
-We scan through eight possible threshold settings and observe the time spread as well as possible mitigation through $\delta t$ -Slope correlation.
-In the left panel the time spread is relatively large and any such correlation has been smeared out by the high frequency noise.
-In the right panel, where 600 MHz low pass filtering was applied, there is clear sign of correlation and hence prospect for a mitigation tool.
+We scan through six possible threshold settings and observe the time spread as well as possible mitigation through timeshift-Slope correlation.
+In the upper panel the time spread is relatively large and any such correlation has been smeared out by the high frequency noise.
+In the lower panel, where 600 MHz low pass filtering was applied, there is clear sign of correlation and hence prospect for a mitigation tool.